farid-mkh/django-docker/README.md

-# Dajngo-Docker
+# Dajngo-Postgres-Docker

-This app includes the following components:
+This branch includes the following components:

 1. django
 2. postgres